 Do you have the right size?

-When it comes to maximizing your comfort while minimizing your electric bill; size matters.
-If you purchase an air conditioner that’s too large you could be throwing away money, however purchase an air conditioner that’s too small and it’s likely you’re not cooling your space efficiently.
+When it comes to maximizing your comfort while minimizing your electric bill, size matters.
+If you purchase an air conditioner that’s too large, you could be throwing away money.
+However, if you purchase an air conditioner that’s too small, it’s likely you’re not cooling your space efficiently.
 Having the right size air conditioning system is key.
 Whether you have a window air conditioner unit or a portable air conditioner unit, you need to make sure your AC has the right number of BTUs for the space you are trying to cool.
 Check the charts below.

 When was the last time you cleaned the filters?

 Some types of filters are reusable and others must be replaced.
 You should clean or replace filters every month during the summer season.
-You may need to give filters more frequent attention if your air conditioner is in constant use, subjected to dusty conditions, or you have a dog or a cat, or any other fur-bearing pet in the house.
+You may need to give filters more frequent attention if your air conditioner is in constant use, subjected to dusty conditions, or you have a dog, cat, or any other fur-bearing pet in the house.

-As well as filters you should also check your evaporator coil once a year and clean it as necessary.
+As well as filters, you should check your evaporator coil once a year and clean it as necessary.